Content warning: This article contains discussions of death, as well as descriptions of gender-based violence and large-scale physical violence.

 Following the speeches, an attendee with a megaphone led the crowd in several chants of, “Hey hey, ho ho, Islamic regime must go.”
 The crowd then marched to the Ontario Legislative Building at Queen’s Park, where more U of T community members gave speeches.

-Amirali Alawi, a Faculty of Law student, spoke to the crowd at Queen’s Park on behalf of those who lost loved ones two years ago on Ukraine International Airlines Flight 752.
-Alawi’s mother was among the 176 people killed when Iran’s Islamic Revolutionary Guards Corps (IRGC) shot the plane down via surface-to-air missile on January 8, 2020.
+Amirali Alavi, a Faculty of Law student, spoke to the crowd at Queen’s Park on behalf of those who lost loved ones two years ago on Ukraine International Airlines Flight 752.
+Alavi’s mother was among the 176 people killed when Iran’s Islamic Revolutionary Guards Corps (IRGC) shot the plane down via surface-to-air missile on January 8, 2020.
 Eight U of T community members, including six students, were among those killed in the crash.

 Guita Banan, a U of T graduate student and alum of Sharif University of Technology in Tehran, spoke about how compulsory hijab regulation is “a tool of power” employed within systems of patriarchy and misogyny in Iran to suppress women.
 “It is not a coincidence that the most powerful [and] the most widespread protest in decades is led by women,” Banan said to the crowd at Queen’s Park.